zylklab/alfresco-export-scripts/README.md

 ## Installation

 For running the shell scripts we need curl, wget, sed and jq shell utilities on the command line.
-For using metadata extraction, we need to deploy a webscript in /Data Dictionary/Web Scripts/net/zylk
+For using metadata extraction, we need to deploy all webscript files under in /Data Dictionary/Web Scripts/net/zylk and then, to refresh Webscripts in /alfresco/service/index page.

- * export-bulk-metadata.get.desc.xml
- * export-bulk-metadata.get.js
- * export-bulk-metadata.get.text.ftl

-and then, to refresh Webscripts in /alfresco/service/index page.

 ## Environment vars